otrv4/otrv4/otrv4.md

 Ri as Root key
 Csi_j as Sending Chain key
 Cri_k as Receiving Chain key
-our_ecdh an ephemeral key pair their_ecdh an ephemeral public key
+our_ecdh an ECDH ephemeral key pair their_ecdh an ECDH ephemeral public key our_dh a DH ephemeral key pair their_dh a DH ephemeral public key

+(NOTE: our_* contains both a public and private key, whereas their_* contains only a public key)
 ```

 The previously mentioned keys are affected by these events: